EV Battery Longevity and NMC vs. LFP Chemistry

 LFP Batteries have a growing market share for EVs.

 Not only are LFP batteries cheaper, their price is dropping much faster.
-"Standard range" Tesla Model 3's have had LFP batteries for about 3 years now and shorter range Model Y's in most of the world have then too.
+"Standard range" Tesla Model 3's have had LFP batteries for about 3 years now and shorter range Model Y's in most of the world have them too.

 Models S and X will stick with NMC batteries because performance and long range are key selling points for those cars.